jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter3.md

 - <a target="_blank" href="https://github.com/jmgarridopaz/bluezone/tree/stage1/src/bluezone-hexagon">bluezone.hexagon</a>: This module contains the API, i.e. the driver ports (`ForParkingCars` and `ForCheckingCars` interfaces), and the classes implementing them using hardcoded values (<a target="_blank" href="https://github.com/jmgarridopaz/bluezone/blob/stage1/src/bluezone-hexagon/src/main/bluezone.hexagon/io/github/jmgarridopaz/bluezone/hexagon/driver/forparkingcars/implementation/hardcoded/HardCodedCarParker.java">HardCodedCarParker</a> and <a target="_blank" href="https://github.com/jmgarridopaz/bluezone/blob/stage1/src/bluezone-hexagon/src/main/bluezone.hexagon/io/github/jmgarridopaz/bluezone/hexagon/driver/forcheckingcars/implementation/hardcoded/HardCodedCarChecker.java">HardCodedCarChecker</a>).
 In this first development stage, driven ports aren't used yet.
 - <a target="_blank" href="https://github.com/jmgarridopaz/bluezone/tree/stage1/src/bluezone-startup">bluezone.startup</a>: This module instantiates the different components, builds the whole system, and runs the driver adapters.
 It deserves a chapter on its own, explaining different startup modes.
 So we will see it at the end of these article series.

-The <a target="_blank" href="https://github.com/jmgarridopaz/bluezone/blob/stage1/README.md">README.md file</a> explains how to run the application (both test driver adapters).
+<a target="_blank" href="https://github.com/jmgarridopaz/bluezone/blob/master/README.md">README.md file at BlueZone GitHub repository</a> explains how to run the application.

 Here you can see screen-shots of HTML reports, generated after running test cases: